smknstd/modern-php-cheatsheet/README.md

 // $b = 'fallback'
 ```

-Or array property is undefined, fallback is triggered with no error nor warning:
+Or array index is undefined, fallback is triggered with no error nor warning:

 ```php
 $b = $undefined['foo'] ?? 'fallback';